 Join me in the journey of CPTSD Resolution, where healing is not just personal.
 It is transformational.
 For you.
 For your family.
 For generations to come.

-Follow @cptsdmedicine for daily insights on breaking cycles and reclaiming your power.
+Follow @cptsdmedicine on Instgram for daily insights on breaking cycles and reclaiming your power.